AnwarIbrahimi/S3-Portfolio/Research.md

   -	React is declarative
   -	React is simple yet very powerful
   -	React is component based

+  Component-based software engineering (CBSE), also called component-based development (CBD), is a branch of software engineering that emphasizes the separation of       concerns with respect to the wide-ranging functionality available throughout a given software system.
+It is a reuse-based approach to defining, implementing and       composing loosely coupled independent components into systems.
+This practice aims to bring about an equally wide-ranging degree of benefits in both the short-term     and the long-term for the software itself and for organizations that sponsor such software.
   -	React supports server-side
   -	React supports mobile support
   -	React is extensible